mikependon/RepoDB.NET/pages/references/connectionrepository.md

 ---
 layout: page
-title: "Connection Repository Reference (RepoDb)"
+title: "Connection-Based Repository Reference (RepoDb)"
 permalink: /reference/connectionrepository
 tags: [repodb, class, connectionrepository, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

-## Connection Repository
+## Connection-Based Repository

 This page contains the reference implementation when implementing a repository that is using a connection object per method.

 The consolidated output of this page can be found [here](/reference/output/connectionrepository).

-> This kind of repository is usually being created as a base or generic repository that can be used by any models and databases.
-Imagine that you would like to have a reusable repository in any purpose.
+> This kind of repository is direct and is usually unstructured.
+Use this repository if you are in minimal development.

 ###### Recommended Objects (Optional)